adnen007/Movies/README.md

-Got it!
-Here’s your updated **README** with your notes about maintenance and your motivation for building the project:

----

 ## 🎬 CineScope

 **CineScope** is a modern web app for discovering and exploring movies.
 It uses The Movie Database (TMDb) API to fetch real-time information on top-rated films, latest releases, trailers, and reviews — all in a clean and interactive UI.